 - Secondly, it is imperative that you purchase mature casks for a fair price that is representative of its market value.
 A mature cask’s value is much easier to manipulate and so you must take extra care to ensure you are not overpaying.
 Overpaying means you will have to keep your mature cask for longer in order to make a profit.

-However, the brand of your chosen distillery will also make a significant difference to the premium it can command when you come to sell.
-It will come as no surprise to anyone with a bit of whisky knowledge that the £147,000 was for a cask of Macallan.
-There are other casks that command a premium too: Springbank, Ardbeg, Bowmore, Caol Ila, Lagavulin and silent distilleries like Port Ellen are just a few examples that command a premium in today’s market, however they also command a premium to buy as young casks – if you can get one at all.
+The brand of your chosen distillery will also make a significant difference to the premium it can command when you come to sell.
+It will come as no surprise to anyone that the most expensive cask of whisky ever sold was a Macallan.
+There are other casks that command a premium too: Springbank, Ardbeg, Bowmore, Caol Ila, Lagavulin and silent distilleries like Port Ellen are just a few examples that command a premium in today’s market, however they also command a premium to buy–if you can get one at all.
+What that means is that the cost to entry for these casks is high and as they have already experienced the market shift for the value of those brands you are not going to make the returns seen by those investors who were lucky enough to buy casks 20 to 30 years ago.

 It is important to assess whether any investment is right for your circumstances and casks are no different.
 You need to ask yourself the following questions: